HBoots/notepile/README.md

 Feb 15, 2023 - Set project aside to finish other things.

+## Admin and Editor

+- disable VSCode formatting on django templates
+- or... enable django template specific formatting
+- assign current logged in user as author / modifier of note

 ## To Do

 - enter the Notes from the downloaded Mongo database file.
 - create a means of uploading the file with the application
 - ...or just copy paste the file locally...
 - convert JSON to Python > Add Python dictionary items to the Sqlite database
 - setup Postgres database for production
 - launch app on Fly.io
 - decide whether to include:
   - User accounts and authentication
 - add `target="_blank"` attribute to `<a>` tags.
 - review and streamline `base.css` style page.
 Remove unecessary rules.
 - add functionality for a single note to have multiple topics
   - add a new field ?